 In the File menu, you will also find the Relink option.
 Relinking will let you link your StageFlow layout and Looks to a different Resolume setup file.
 You would do this when the input or output map has changed so much that you need to use a different version than the one you started with.
 Relinking will link StageFlow to the new output file in Resolume, while keeping all the layouts and looks in tact.

 It does this by first comparing the slices in your old setup with the slices in the new setup, and trying to find matches.
 It checks for several things like name, size and position, both in the input and the output map.
 If it finds a unique match, it will relink that slice and use the new input map position for any focals containing it.

 If it can’t find any matches, because new slices were added, or the changes are just too severe, it will create new slices that you can then reposition manually.
-When using the Relink function, your focals and layout will always stay untoched.
+When using the Relink function, your Focals and layout will always stay untouched.